open-estuary/appbenchmark/README.md

 >    In addition, the `run_test.sh` might only provides some basic test guideline, and more tests are still required to
 >    be performed manually.

+>    In addition, it could run test scripts which are based on `ansible` framework on any client server.
+Usually the client server uses `estuaryapp` or `root` account to login target test servers via ssh without password.
+Therefore it is required to create `estuaryapp` account firstly on target servers and copy the `id_rsa.pub` from client server to target server in order to login without password.

 ## <a name="2">Benchmark Test</a>
 Usually it is only necessary to execute following commands in order to perform benchmark test for each application:
 - `./setup.sh` to setup client and server side;